Orchids care

 What Soft Orchid Leaves Mean

 Healthy orchid leaves should feel firm, smooth, and slightly thick.
-When leaves become soft, limp, or rubbery, it usually signals stress.
-This stress may come from watering mistakes, root damage, or environmental imbalance.
-Soft leaves are not a disease but a symptom that needs proper diagnosis.
+When leaves become soft, limp, or rubbery, it usually signals stress from watering mistakes, root damage, or environmental imbalance.
+Soft leaves are not a disease but a symptom that needs proper diagnosis before it worsens.

 Soft leaves differ from wrinkled or yellow leaves.
 Wrinkling often indicates dehydration, while yellowing may signal aging or nutrient imbalance.
-Softness alone suggests the orchid is unable to move water efficiently through its roots, even if the leaves still appear green and intact.
+Softness alone suggests the orchid cannot move water efficiently through its roots, even if leaves still appear green and intact.
+For a deeper breakdown of what each leaf signal means, check this guide on reading orchid leaves.

 Main Causes of Soft Orchid Leaves